Paul Abbate

-Career

-Abbate started his Federal Bureau of Investigation (FBI) career in March 1996.
+Abbate has a Juris Doctor from the University of Connecticut School of Law.
+He started his Federal Bureau of Investigation (FBI) career in March 1996.
 He was assigned to the New York City Field Office, where he worked in the Criminal Division and served as a member of the SWAT team.

-Abbate has also led FBI field operations while deployed in Iraq, Afghanistan and Libya.
+In 2012, he was named Special Agent In Charge of the Counterterrorism Division.
+He led FBI field operations while deployed in Iraq, Afghanistan and Libya.

-In 2017 after President Trump's dismissal of James Comey, Abbate was on the shortlist of officials considered for the role of FBI director.
+In 2017, after President Trump's dismissal of James Comey, Abbate was on the shortlist of officials considered for the role of FBI director.
 In February 2018, Abbate was named associate deputy director of the FBI.
 He was succeeded by Jeffrey Sallet, after being promoted to deputy director of the FBI in February 2021.
+He retired on January 20, 2025, having stayed on briefly with then-FBI Director Chris Wray's permission after reaching the mandatory age of 57.
+Wray had retired four days earlier.
+Acting Attorney General James McHenry then appointed Robert Kissane, special agent in charge for counterterrorism in New York, to serve as acting deputy director of the FBI.

 Awards

-Abbatte was named one of 22 people chosen as Security Magazines' "Most Influential People in Security 2020".
+Abbate was named one of 22 people chosen as Security Magazine's "Most Influential People in Security 2020".